Capitol Dome Restoration Project

-Tours of the Capitol will be conducted during the two-year project, but visitors should be aware that some areas may be restricted.
-The rotunda of Capitol will be closed from April 12 until April 28 for the installation of a canopy system, which will protect the public during the restoration.
+Tours of the Capitol will be conducted during the project, but, as part of the work, the Rotunda of the Capitol will be closed from April 12 through April 28 for the installation of a safety canopy.
+The Capitol Visitor Center has planned special tours during that time.

 Constructed of more than 8 million pounds of iron, the Dome has not undergone a complete restoration since 1960.
 The project, spearheaded by the Architect of the Capitol, will repair cracks that allow air, sunlight, snow, sleet, and rain inside the Dome, which is causing paint to chip and the iron to rust.